Guide to walking holidays in Norway

 Stay on Land and Sea

-On a walking holiday in Norway, modern comforts await in Norwegian 3-star hotels and guest houses, where travellers can indulge in the renowned Norwegian hospitality, often complemented by hearty breakfast buffets and a welcoming atmosphere.
+On a walking holiday in Norway, modern comforts await in 3-star hotels and guest houses, where travellers can indulge in the renowned Norwegian hospitality, often complemented by hearty breakfast buffets and a welcoming atmosphere.
 However there are some highly unique and traditional accommodations available too.

 Rorbu and Sjøhus